 Spring 2014 Mini-Grants

-The Melrose Education Foundation is pleased to make available a limited amount of funding to Melrose Public Schools staff through our mini-grants program from April 15 to May 15, 2014 or until funding is exhausted.
+The Melrose Education Foundation was pleased to make available a limited amount of funding to Melrose Public Schools staff through our mini-grants program in May 2014.
+The spring mini-grant application process is now closed.
+View a list of the spring 2014 mini-grant recipients and their projects.

 Fall 2013 Grants